-- · FCA: the conduct regulator - · FCA thinks that 'culture can be regulated' - · FCA will therefore judge culture and integrity - · 'Good culture should be lead by senior management' - setting the right tone - integrity and ethical values of staff - management's operating style and philosophy - "culture is like DNA" [Clive Adamson 19.4.13] - More "follow the money" regulation - · How will FCA assess culture? - Do boards review high risk areas? - Can a board display discussions of conduct at board levels?

-RBS: FCA feedback
+- FCA: the conduct regulator

+- FCA thinks that 'culture can be regulated'

+- FCA will therefore judge culture and integrity

+- · 'Good culture should be led by senior management'

+- setting the right tone

+- integrity and ethical values of staff

+- management's operating style and philosophy

+- "culture is like DNA" [Clive Adamson 19.4.13]

+- More "follow the money" regulation

+- How will FCA assess culture?

+- Do boards review high risk areas?

+- Can a board evidence discussions of conduct at board level?

+RBS failure: FSA feedback

-- FCA expects governance arrangements to provide checks and balances and to ensure effective oversight and challenge - Boards should consider whether a CEO's (or other individual's) management style discouraged robust and effective challenge.
-The risks that can emerge when there is a dominant CEO can result in a lack of effective challenge by the Board and senior management to the CEO's proposal, resulting in risks being overlooked and strategic mistakes being made - Boards must consider the extent to which management and control infrastructure are keeping pace with the growth of the business
+- Governance arrangements should provide checks and balances and ensure effective oversight and challenge - Boards should consider whether a CEO's (or other individual's) management style discouraged effective challenge - Boards must consider the extent to which management and control infrastructure are keeping pace with the growth of the business